benyoo5222/amazon-connect-starter-kit/packages/amazon-connect-contact-flow-paths-finder/README.md

 Next version will use an IR (Intermediate Representation) of the contact flow to find the paths.

+> [!IMPORTANT]
+> At the moment, only published contact flows are supported.

 ## How does it work?

 The goal is to create a list of lists that represent all of the paths a contact can take in the contact flow.